quasilyte/KTemplate/_docs/template_language.md

 ### Literals

 Single-quoted and double-quoted string literals are functionally identical.
-They can have escape sequences supported by [addcslashes](https://www.php.net/manual/en/function.addcslashes.php).
+They can have escape sequences recognized by [stripcslashes](https://www.php.net/manual/en/function.stripcslashes.php).

 ### Variables and data providers